bg-write/big-doh/README.md

 - JavaScript code snippets giving real-life applications of algorithms and data structures
 - Include specific Big O time and space complexities for each algorithm
 - Replace TTT X's and O's with donuts (more donuts!)
-- Refactor marquee code into its own component
+- Refactor Marquee code into its own component
 - Refactor Footer and Navbar media queries for more fluid growth and container transformation
+- Edit Algorithm item containers to remain consistent shared widths
 - CSS: Dark mode, adjust color based on scrolling position

 ## The Developers